 The child care subsidy is awarded to student parents as a reimbursement for documented expenses or directly to the child care provider.
 This subsidy is for graduate students only.
 SPP offers a separate subsidy program for undergraduate student parents.

 If your application indicates that you are eligible to receive our CCAMPIS subsidy you may be eligible to participate in that program throughout your time here at the university.
 CCAMPIS participation will be discussed with you in more detail if you qualify for that program.

 To qualify for child care subsidies, student parents must be actively enrolled at UMass Amherst as an undergraduate or graduate student on a part-time or full-time basis and must meet the income eligibility criteria for program participants – similar to Pell grant income eligibility, determined through Financial Aid Services.

-We primarily fund child care through licensed providers however, some funding is available for other types of child care.
+We primarily fund child care through licensed providers.
+However, some funding is available for other types of child care.
 Please note that the majority of our funds are restricted by our funding source to licensed or accredited providers only.
-Funding for other types of care may be awarded at lower amounts.

 Child care expenses can include daycare, pre-k, before and after school programs, and summer child care through EEC licensed or nationally accredited providers.
-Some babysitting, home-based non-EEC licensed care, organization-based out of school time extra curricular activities, and other informal child care may also qualify for funding.
+Some babysitting, home-based non-EEC licensed care, and other informal child care may also qualify for limited funding.

 *The amounts listed are maximum award amounts – subsidies will be determined based on applicant demonstrated need and may be adjusted based on funds available within the program or a change to applicant’s status.